 1. Your name (as you would like it to appear):

-2. Army Post Name:
+2. Army Post Location:

-4. Dates When You Lived Here (please include year):
+3. Dates When You Lived Here (please include year):

-5. How is housing?
+4. How is housing?
 On-post?
 Off-post?

-In my Opinion, if you have the money and are enlisted then definitely live off post.
+In my opinion, if you have the money and are enlisted then definitely live off post.

 New appliances or barely working 1980’s appliances, central heating, floorboard heating; gas ran, electric ran, electric and gas ran houses; big backyards, small backyards, new decks, old decks that literally fall apart under your feet; basement, no basement; jr. enlisted in sr enlisted housing, sr. enlisted in jr. enlisted housing.

 Off-Post: Anchorage, Eagle River, Chugiak all have amazing neighborhoods.
-Anchorage has it’s bad areas Mtn.
-View, City View, Dimond, Mid-Town are questionable, I would not live there; however, driving through in the day time, shopping, and going to restaurants are all fine.
+Anchorage has its bad areas Mtn.
+View, City View, Dimond, Mid-Town are questionable, I would not live there; however, driving through in the daytime, shopping, and going to restaurants are all fine.

 Palmer, Wasilla, and Girdwood are extremely beautiful areas all about 45 minutes away.

-6. Rate the PX and Commissary.
+5. Rate the PX and Commissary.

 We buy our organic milk and yogurt at Walmart as it’s significantly cheaper.
 Produce is usually good.
-There are a lot of great organic markets and a farmers market in town as well.
+There are a lot of great organic markets and a farmer’s market in town as well.

-7. Are there activities on post?
+6. Are there activities on post?
 Is there lodging on post?

 Yes.
-Just like with most things in AK everything is about enjoying the outdoors.
+Just like with most things in AK, everything is about enjoying the outdoors.
 They have Hillberg Ski Area, Otter Lake Recreational Area, Cottonwood Park, and a ton of sports fields and parks.

 The events we’ve been to on-post have been consistently mediocre.
 Luckily, there are many of the same celebrations happening in town that have been fun and well planned.

-8. What is there to do in the area?
+7. What is there to do in the area?

 It’s Endless really.
-Hiking, Biking, Running, Ski/Snowboarding, Climbing, Glaciers, Cruises, Kayaking, Berry Picking, Forging, Play Groups, Camping, Hunting and fishing.
+Hiking, Biking, Running, Ski/Snowboarding, Climbing, Glaciers, Cruises, Kayaking, Berry Picking, Forging, Play Groups, Camping, Hunting, and fishing.
 There are great restaurants, shows, and community events.

-9. Rate the school system.
+8. Rate the school system.

-10. Are there colleges in the area?
+9. Are there colleges in the area?
 Please list.

-11. How is the job situation?
+10. How is the job situation?
 What types of jobs are in the area for spouses?

-It’s like anywhere, if you’re educated/trained in a certain area or trade, it will be easier to find a job.
-There are always jobs on naf, usajobs and craigslist.
+It’s like anywhere if you’re educated/trained in a certain area or trade, it will be easier to find a job.
+There are always jobs on NAF, USAJobs, and Craigslist.

-12. Favorite aspect of the post and surrounding area?
+11. Favorite aspect of the post and surrounding area?

 We really love it here.
-We are an extremely outdoor oriented family so it’s Heaven for us.
+We are an extremely outdoor-oriented family so it’s Heaven for us.
 The Aurora Borealis is awesome.
 The wildlife is exciting.

-13. Least favorite aspect?
+12. Least favorite aspect?

 The dark is challenging.

-15. Any other tips or information?
+13. Any other tips or information?

 Get out and explore.
 Try new things.
-Start buying cold weather gear before you get here otherwise it’s a really big expense all at once.
+Start buying cold-weather gear before you get here otherwise it’s a really big expense all at once.